THU-KEG/OmniEvent/README.md

 # Overview
-OmniEvent is a powerful event extraction toolkit that provides comprehensive and compact implementations of various event extraction methods.
-OmniEvent benchmarks existing main-stream event extraction paradigms (token classification, sequence labeling, seq2seq, and machine reading comprehension) on commonly-used English and Chinese datasets.
-Meanwhile, OmniEvent provides unified evaluation methods and thus a fair comparsion of different models.
+OmniEvent is a powerful open-source toolkit for **event extraction**, including **event detection** and **event argument extraction**.
+We comprehensively cover various methodological paradigms and provide fair and unified evaluations on widely-used **English** and **Chinese** datasets.
+Modular implementations make OmniEvent highly extensible.

 ## Important Features
 - **Comprehensive Implementations**